jon-jacky/PyModel/samples/tracemultiplexer/README.md

 *'XXX'* were logged when both threads may have written to the log, so the message may have been corrupted by unsynchronized writes.

-- *tracemultiplexerFSM* - graph that shows the behavior of *tracemultiplexer* using the lock.
+- *tracemultiplexerFSM*: graph that shows the behavior of *tracemultiplexer* using the lock.
 None of the states in this graph are unsafe.
 None of the log messages are marked with *'XXX'*.

-- *unsynchronizedFSM* - graph that shows the behavior of *tracemultiplexer* ignoring the lock.
+- *unsynchronizedFSM*: graph that shows the behavior of *tracemultiplexer* ignoring the lock.
 There are many more transitions and states in this graph because the threads are unsynchronized, so many more interleavings are possible.
 There are many unsafe states (colored red) where both threads may